Chem Chem Lodge, Tarangire Tarangire National Park, Tanzania

 Tarangire National Park is one of Northern Tanzania’s most atmospheric safari destinations, defined by ancient baobab trees, sweeping savannas and the life-giving Tarangire River that draws wildlife from across the region during the dry season.
-Known for hosting some of the largest elephant concentrations in Tanzania, Tarangire offers exceptional wildlife viewing with far fewer vehicles than the Serengeti or Ngorongoro Crater.
+Known for hosting some of Tanzania’s largest elephant concentrations, Tarangire offers exceptional wildlife viewing, often with lower vehicle densities than the Serengeti or Ngorongoro Crater.

-Outside the peak season, Tarangire remains beautifully scenic and peaceful, offering a quieter, more traditional safari atmosphere with excellent birding, shifting colours and dramatic baobab silhouettes at sunrise and sunset.
+Outside the peak dry season, Tarangire remains beautifully scenic and quieter, offering excellent birding, greener landscapes and dramatic baobab silhouettes at sunrise and sunset.

-Tarangire is an ideal addition to a Northern Circuit itinerary, especially for travellers seeking space, authenticity and exceptional elephant encounters.
+Tarangire is an ideal addition to a Northern Circuit itinerary, especially for travelers seeking space, varied landscapes and exceptional elephant encounters.

 Ready To Plan Your Safari in the Tarangire National Park?